Bridging the UK with the Far East

 CSAL connects the UK’s maritime services sector with market players in the Far East.
 Founded by British and Overseas Chinese shipping professionals, this combined network adds to London’s position as a leading global shipping hub.

-After a period of hiatus due to the pandemic, CSAL is delighted to announce our forthcoming event series for 2023.
+CSAL is delighted to be planning events for 2024.
 We have planned an array of both digital and hybrid gatherings, scheduled to take place online and in the vibrant cities of London and Shanghai.

 We extend a warm invitation to our community, as we eagerly anticipate the opportunity to reconnect.
 The events aim to facilitate meaningful interactions, fostering new relationships, and promoting the exchange of ideas, to explore the boundaries of our comfort zone, enriching our collective knowledge.